 Project Pangea may not be available in all jurisdictions.

-At this stage, the program includes two technical requirements:
+At this stage, the program includes one technical requirement:

 The network has or can establish backhaul to an exchange point at eligible Cloudflare public or private peering locations found here.

-As the project evolves, we may be able to modify these technical requirements.
+As the project evolves, we may modify these technical requirements.